akash-network/docs/design/README.md

 ### Certificates

-It is important for the tenant to send thir manifest to the correct provider, and for the provider to ensure only valid owners can access their deployments.
+It is important for the tenant to send their manifest to the correct provider, and for the provider to ensure only valid owners can access their deployments.
 This authentication is implemented with [mTLS](mtls.md) and involves each account creating a certificate prior to deploying a workload or starting a provider.

 Default certificate lifespan is 365 days from the moment of issuance.
 This can be customized to be valid up to a certain date, or not valid until a certain date.